 With these observations in mind, the goal of this work is to introduce a novel approach to computing and enforcing bounds for limiting schemes used in high-order approximations of the Euler equations.
-The basis of this work is the connection between the Euler equations and the underlying kinetic representation provided by the Boltzmann equation, which essentially allows for one to extend limiting techniques designed for linear advection to the Euler equations.
-The proposed approach relies on the existence of an exact representation of the particle distribution function of the Boltzmann equation in the inviscid limit, for which the desired linear advection limiting technique can analytically be applied to yield a set of admissible bounds for the conserved variables (i.e., density, momentum, energy) in the Euler equations.
-We demonstrate this approach in the context of an explicit unstructured high-order discontinuous
+The basis of this work is the connection between the Euler equations and the underlying kinetic representation provided by the Boltzmann equation, which has used to derive a variety of numerical schemes for gas dynamics from kinetic theory, e.g. [28-32].
+This connection opens up the possibility of extending limiting techniques designed for linear advection to the Euler equations.
+The proposed approach relies on the existence of an exact representation of the particle distribution function of the Boltzmann equation in the inviscid limit, for which the desired linear advection limiting technique can analytically be applied to yield a set of admissible bounds for the conserved variables (i.e., density, momentum, energy)

-Galerkin/flux reconstruction scheme [28, 29] utilizing an associated local maximum principle preserving limiter [30] for the underlying advection equation - however, this approach is broadly applicable in the sense of computing bounds given a set of discrete solution values (e.g., numerical stencil, local neighborhood, etc.), which can be extended to other bounds-preserving limiting methods such as flux-corrected transport and/or slope-limiting techniques.
+in the Euler equations.
+We demonstrate this approach in the context of an explicit unstructured high-order discontinuous Galerkin/flux reconstruction scheme [33, 34] utilizing an associated local maximum principle preserving limiter [35] for the underlying advection equation - however, this approach is broadly applicable in the sense of computing bounds given a set of discrete solution values (e.g., numerical stencil, local neighborhood, etc.), which can be extended to other bounds-preserving limiting methods such as flux-corrected transport and/or slope-limiting techniques.
 This approach is used to simulate a variety of difficult problems in gas dynamics, including cases with extreme shocks, near-vacuum conditions, and small-scale smooth flow features, showcasing its robustness around strong discontinuities and accuracy in smooth regions of the flow.
 Furthermore, this work presents a foundation for limiting techniques for more complex macroscopic governing equations that can be derived from an underlying kinetic representation (e.g., Navier-Stokes equations, magnetohydrodynamics, radiation-hydrodynamics, etc.) for which admissible solution bounds are not necessarily well-understood.